What Other Parents Are Reading

 May also be called: Undescended Testicle; Undescended Testes; Cryptorchidism

 Undescended testis, also known as cryptorchidism, is a condition in which one or both of a boy’s testicles (testes) have not moved into their proper place in the scrotum.

 A baby boy's testes (testicles) develop in his abdomen before birth.
 Usually, the testes drop, or descend, from the baby's abdomen into the scrotum shortly before birth.
 If this does not happen, the baby is born with undescended testis, also called cryptorchidism.
 Most cases involve one testicle, but occasionally both testes can be undescended.

 Keep in Mind

-If the testis doesn't does not drop to the usual location by the time a baby is 6 months old, surgery is required.
+If the testis doesn't drop to the usual location by the time a baby is 6 months old, surgery is required.
 Orchiopexy (or-kee-oh-PEK-see) is a common outpatient procedure to correct an undescended testicle (testis).

 All A to Z dictionary entries are regularly reviewed by KidsHealth medical experts.

 Note: All information on KidsHealth® is for educational purposes only.
 For specific medical advice, diagnoses, and treatment, consult your doctor.

 © 1995- The Nemours Foundation.
 All rights reserved.